rohanasif/chatcraftai/tests/README.md

 4. Update this README if adding new test categories
 5. Ensure tests are isolated and don't depend on each other
 6. Add integration tests for new features
+7. For frontend components, test both happy path and error scenarios

 ## Coverage Goals